NonStickFryingPan/special-assignment2/README.md

 ## Interpretation

-### Why Recall Is Extremely Low

-Recall measures sensitivity:
+### The "Recall" Problem: Why the numbers bottomed out
+In this run, our **Recall** (sensitivity) was incredibly low.
+To understand why, look at the math:

-Recall = TP / (TP + FN)
+$$Recall = \frac{TP}{TP + FN}$$

-TP = true positives.
-FN = false negatives.
+* **TP**: True Positives (Variants we caught)
+* **FN**: False Negatives (Variants we missed)

-We began with a reduced 3.4 GB dataset and then subsampled it to one quarter of the reads.
-That drastically lowered sequencing depth.
+The issue wasn't the code; it was the data.
+We started with a 3.4 GB slice and then slashed it further by subsampling only 25% of the reads.
+This nuked our **sequencing depth**.

-Variant callers require multiple independent reads supporting a mutation before calling it.
-When depth drops, most real variants do not accumulate enough statistical evidence to pass confidence thresholds.

-Result: millions of real variants become false negatives.

-That is why recall falls below 1%.

-This is not random model failure.
-It is a signal problem.
-Removing 75% of the reads removes most of the statistical support needed to detect variation.
+Variant callers like DeepVariant and Clair3 aren't guessers—they need multiple independent "votes" (reads) to confirm a mutation.
+By throwing away 75% of the evidence, most real variants didn't have enough supporting reads to meet the statistical threshold.
+They were treated as noise and ignored, turning millions of potential hits into False Negatives.
+A Recall under 1% is a textbook symptom of a **signal-to-noise problem**, not a model failure.

 ---

-### Why Precision Remains Moderate
+### Why Precision Held Its Ground

-Precision measures correctness of reported calls:
+While Recall crashed, **Precision** stayed moderate.

-Precision = TP / (TP + FP)
+$$Precision = \frac{TP}{TP + FP}$$

-FP = false positives.

-Even with low coverage, both tools were conservative.
-They only emitted calls when confidence was high.
-That reduced the total number of calls but preserved correctness among those calls.

-So the models missed most variants, but they rarely guessed.

-Low sensitivity.
-Moderate specificity.
+* **FP**: False Positives (Incorrectly flagged variants)

+Even at low coverage, both tools stayed conservative.
+They didn't start "hallucinating" variants just because the data was thin; they only made a call when they were absolutely sure.
+By refusing to guess, they kept the False Positive count low.

+**The takeaway:** The models were blind to most of the truth (low sensitivity), but they were rarely wrong about what they *did* see (moderate specificity).

 ---

-### Tool Comparison
+### Tool Head-to-Head

-For SNPs, Clair3 achieved higher recall and higher precision than DeepVariant, resulting in nearly double the F1 score.

-For INDELs, Clair3 had better recall, while DeepVariant showed slightly higher precision.

-However, both tools were strongly constrained by low sequencing depth rather than algorithmic instability.
+* **SNPs:** **Clair3** outperformed DeepVariant across the board, effectively doubling the F1 score.
+* **INDELs:** It was a trade-off. **Clair3** was better at spotting them (Recall), but **DeepVariant** was slightly more reliable when it actually made a call (Precision).

+Ultimately, both tools were fighting a losing battle against the low depth.
+The bottleneck here was the input data, not the algorithms themselves.

 ---

 ## Conclusion

-The primary limiting factor was coverage reduction due to subsampling.
+The bottleneck was 100% the **coverage reduction** from subsampling.

-Low depth reduces statistical power.
+1.  **Low Depth** → Weak statistical power.
-Reduced power increases false negatives.
-Increased false negatives collapse recall.

-Under standard high-coverage HG002 benchmarking conditions, recall and precision typically approach ~0.99.
-The present results reflect data limitation, not fundamental model failure.
+2.  **Weak Power** → Massive spike in False Negatives.
+3.  **High FN** → Total collapse of Recall.

+In a standard HG002 benchmark with high coverage, you’d expect these metrics to be up near **0.99**.
+These results don't show a failure of the models—they show exactly what happens when you try to do genomics with the lights turned off.

 ---